 The risk of developing vulvar cancer is increased by the following:

-Precancerous changes (dysplasia) in vulvar tissues
+Precancerous changes (vulvar intraepithelial neoplasia or dysplasia) in vulvar tissues

-Vulvar cancer usually causes unusual lumps or flat, red, or flesh-colored sores that can be seen and felt and that do not heal.
+Vulvar cancer usually causes unusual lumps or flat, smooth or rough, red, or flesh-colored sores that can be seen and felt and that do not heal.
 Sometimes the flat sores become scaly, discolored, or both.
 The surrounding tissue may contract and pucker.
+The sores may bleed.
 Melanomas may be bluish black or brown and raised.
 Some sores look like warts.

 Doctors diagnose vulvar cancer by taking a sample of the abnormal skin and examining it (biopsy).
 The biopsy enables doctors to determine whether the abnormal skin is cancerous or just infected or irritated.
 The type of cancer, if present, can also be identified, helping doctors develop a treatment plan.
 If the skin abnormalities are not well-defined, doctors apply stains to the abnormal area to help determine where to take a sample of tissue for a biopsy.
-Alternatively, they may use an instrument with a binocular magnifying lens (colposcope) to examine the surface of the vulva.
+Alternatively, they may use an instrument with a binocular magnifying lens (colposcope Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more ) to examine the surface of the vulva—a procedure called colposcopy.

 Doctors stage vulvar cancer based on how large it is, where it is, and whether it has spread to nearby lymph nodes, which is determined during surgery to remove the cancer.
 Stages range from I (the earliest) to IV (advanced).

-Depending on the extent and type of the cancer, all or part of the vulva is surgically removed (a procedure called vulvectomy).
+All or part of the vulva is surgically removed (a procedure called vulvectomy).
 Nearby lymph nodes are usually also removed.
-But sometimes doctors can instead do a sentinel lymph node dissection (removal of the first lymph node that would be affected by the cancer—see Figure: What Is a Sentinel Lymph Node?).
-This lymph node is checked for cancer.
-If it is cancer-free, no other lymph nodes need to be removed.
-For early-stage cancers, such treatment is usually all that is needed.
+But sometimes doctors can instead do a sentinel lymph node What Is a Sentinel Lymph Node? dissection (removal of the first lymph node that would be affected by the cancer).
+Because basal cell carcinoma of the vulva does not tend to spread (metastasize) to distant sites, surgery usually involves removing only the cancer.
+The whole vulva is removed only if basal cell carcinoma is extensive.

 After the cancer is removed, surgery to reconstruct the vulva and other affected areas (such as the vagina) may be done.
 Such surgery can improve function and appearance.